-A one-time musical star took to the stage for the first in 30 years to serenade her hero Sir Tom Jones with a song she penned about him on tonight's episode of The Voice.
+A one-time musical star took to the stage for the first time in 30 years to serenade her hero Sir Tom Jones on The Voice with a song she penned about him.

 Teresa Vasiliou, 61, was once tipped as the next Judy Garland by four-time Oscar winner Katharine Hepburn and toured America as singer before a throat tumour cut her career tragically short.